 - Front panel peripheral device connectors such as USB, Firewire and SATA ports.

 - Front panel audio connectors are important if you use a head set and/or headphones.
-Also whether these are for analog stereo audio or digital HD audio will impact whether you can connect them to the main-board.
+Also whether these are for analog or HD digital audio may affect whether you can connect them to the main-board.

-Keep in mind that there are a number of inexpensive peripheral units you can buy to add various connectors to the front of your system, provided you main-board has the connectors available.
+Keep in mind that there are a number of inexpensive peripheral units you can buy to add various connectors to the front of your system, provided the main-board has the connectors available.

 Power Supply Unit (PSU)

 The power supply unit provides the life-blood of your computer.
-Although often the most overlooked component in a computer, a good quality power supply is critical for supplying your electronics with a stable electrical current.
-The amount of power required depends on the number component attached to it, and the power-draw of each one.
-A common cause of instability in a computer is an inadequate or damaged power supply unit.
+Although often the most overlooked component in a computer a good quality power supply is critical for supplying the electronics with a stable, clean electrical current.
+The amount of power required depends on the number of components attached to it and the power-draw of each one.
+A common cause of instability in a computer is an inadequate, low-quality or damaged power supply unit.

-The mobo dictates and limits the type and model of CPU, the type and speed and amount of RAM, and the number and type of peripheral expansion cards you can use in your system.
+The mobo dictates the type and model of CPU, the type, speed and amount of RAM, the type and number of storage devices, and the type and number of peripheral expansion cards you can use in your system.
 You should specifically consider: